Back to news

 Key takeaways

-• Briefing: The phrase ["harness engineering"](https://www.augmentcode.com/guides/harness-engineering-ai-coding-agents) showed up in early 2026 to name a skill that turned out to matter more than raw coding ability: building the systems of constraints, feedback loops, and checks that keep an AI agent useful instead of dangerous.
+• Briefing: Briefing The phrase "harness engineering" showed up in early 2026 to name a skill that turned out to matter more than raw coding ability: building the systems of constraints, feedback loops, and checks that keep an AI agent useful instead of dangerous.

-• The Five Harness Dimensions: 1.
+• The Five Harness Dimensions: The Five Harness Dimensions 1.

 Briefing